Li Kuo the Emperor Dezong of Tang — Monarch of Self Contradiction

-He spent most of his life ambitiously trying to recover the prosperous kingdom in his childhood memory, however, he failed.
+Li Kuo fought in the army, and then spent most of his life ambitiously trying to recover the great kingdom that he had seen during his childhood, however, he failed.

 After he realized that he could never make that dream come true, Li Kuo changed to a completely different person.